ngocthachnguyen98/SDO-Assignment-2/README.md

 }
 ```

-The `Makefile` is also updated with the right `terraform init` command for initiializing the remote backend
+The `Makefile` is also updated with the right --backend-config option for `terraform init` command to initiialize the remote backend:

 ```
 terraform init --backend-config="key=terraform.tfstate" --backend-config="dynamodb_table=tech-test-app-terraform-state-lock-dynamo" --backend-config="bucket=tech-test-app-remote-state-storage-bucket"
 ```

 ---
 ## DEPLOY INSTRUCTION